AFASSoftware/maquette/docs/arrays.md

 The `createMapping` function serves the same purpose as the Javascript `map` function, but with the ability to call `map` multiple times and reusing the previous results where possible.
 The code below demonstrates this behavior.

-{% include live-editor-start.html %}// The underlying data
-var dataSnapshot1 = [1, 3];
+{% include live-editor-start.html %}var dataSnapshot1 = [1, 3];
 var dataSnapshot2 = [1, 2, 3];

 var data = dataSnapshot1;

 // Keeps the data and components synchronized.
+Components are stored
+// under mapping.results
-Components are stored under mapping.results var mapping = maquette.createMapping( function getSourceKey(source) {
+var mapping = maquette.createMapping(
+  function getSourceKey(source) {
     // function that returns a key to uniquely identify each item in the data return source;
   },
   function createTarget(source) {
-    // function to create the target based on the source (the same function that you use in Array.map) var clickCount = 0;
+    // function to create the target based on the source
+    // (the same function that you use in Array.map) var clickCount = 0;
     function handleClick(evt) {
       clickCount++;